SensorDC/Sensor/README.md

 # Project description

-Sensor is Maven plugin which detects the dependency conflict issues that arise from referencing the APIs with identical method signatures but inconsistent behaviors across multiple library versions.
+Sensor is a Maven plugin aims to detect the dependency conflict issues that arise from referencing the APIs with identical method signatures but inconsistent behaviors across multiple library versions.

 HomePage: https://sensordc.github.io